BlindBMan/Portfolio-Website/README.md

  - Bootstrap

  **Back-end**
- - Django with DRF(REST Framework)
+ - Next js
- - SMTP with Python
+ - Netlify

 ## UI Design
 With the help of *Adobe XD*.